scify/LeapGame-Tic-Tac-Toe/README.md

 ## Executable files
 -------------------
-The executable files for Linux, MAC OS and Windows can be found at the  www.gamesfortheblind.org
+The executable files for Linux, MAC OS and Windows can be found at www.gamesfortheblind.org